bridgetownrb/serbea/docs/src/index.md

 ```
 gem install serbea
 ```

-If you're using [Bridgetown](https://www.bridgetownrb.com), make sure it's included in the `bridgetown_plugins` group.

 Serbea templates are typically saved using a `.serb` extension.
 If you use VS Code as your editor, there is a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=whitefusion.serbea) to enable Serbea syntax highlighting as well as palette commands to convert selected ERB syntax to Serbea.